madlogos/sqlzoo/README_EN.md

 ```

 Take care of the parameters `--null-string` & `--null-non-string`.
 If not assigned, the missing values in MySQL will be replaced with string 'null'.

+#### Install Dockerized Hadoop+Hive+Spark Cluster

+Since CDH 6 has no longer been free, it is recommended to pull [repo](https://github.com/myamafuj/hadoop-hive-spark-docker) from GitHub and create a pseudo-cluster based on Docker compose scripts.

 ## Obtain Raw Data